xinwenfu/VChat_GTER_EggHunter/README.md

 4. We now want to overwrite the start of the `C` buffer with a `jmp` instruction to continue execution by jumping to the start of our buffer.
 Right-click the location and click *assemble*.

 5. Now enter the instruction `jmp 00BDF921` where `00BDF921` may be replaced with your own stack address.
+   Note: It appears the stack changes and is not fixed.
+However, Immunity Debugger generates a *short jump* instruction that uses the offset.
+No absolute address is put into the shellcode.

-6. Now we can see the newly assembled instruction and step into it to verify that it works!
+7. Now we can see the newly assembled instruction and step into it to verify that it works!

-7. Using the resulting assembly, modify your exploit code to reflect the [exploit4.py](./SourceCode/exploit4.py) script.
+8. Using the resulting assembly, modify your exploit code to reflect the [exploit4.py](./SourceCode/exploit4.py) script.
 To get the resulting machine code right click the `jmp` instruction and select binary copy.
     * You then need to convert the hex digits into what python expects.
 For example, `E9 66 FF FF FF` becomes `\xe9\x70\xffxff\xff`.

-8. Run the [exploit4.py](./SourceCode/exploit4.py) with the breakpoint set at `jmp esp`.
+9. Run the [exploit4.py](./SourceCode/exploit4.py) with the breakpoint set at `jmp esp`.
 Follow the flow of execution using the *step into* button and make sure we jump to the start of 'A's as expected.
 That is, after hitting the `jmp esp` breakpoint and clicking the *step over* button *once* you should see the short unconditional `jmp` instruction as shown below.
 Once you step over the new `jmp` instruction, we should see the start of the buffer.

 #### Step 7.
 EggHunter Shellcode Generation
 Now that we can jump to the start of the buffer, we can make the *EggHunter* Shellcode that will be executed on our system to locate the *egg* our reverse shell.